Self-Defi/Graduation-Vaults-Foundation/docs/operator-quickstart.md

 ## Preconditions

-Before deployment:
+Before deployment, confirm:

-- Correct network selected
+- Network selected (SAFE + Zodiac supported)
 - Four signer addresses verified
+- Signer identities mapped to roles (Parent / School / Staff / Trustee)
-- Graduation year documented
+- Graduation year recorded
-- Graduation destination = Student + Parent joint SAFE
+- Graduation destination will be a **Student + Parent joint SAFE**
+- Operator has no signer role and no signing access

 ---

-## Step 1 — Create the Vault SAFE
+## Step 1 — Create the Graduation Vault SAFE

+In Safe:

 - Name: `GV — <Student> — <Grad Year>`
 - Signers: 4
 - Threshold: 3-of-4

+Confirm the Parent/Guardian signer is included and recorded as mandatory.

 ---